A topic from the subject of Organic Chemistry in Chemistry.

 • Alkenes have the general formula CnH2n and alkynes have the general formula CnH2n-2.

-• Alkenes and alkynes are both nonpolar and have low boiling points.
+• Alkenes and alkynes are both nonpolar and have relatively low boiling points compared to similar sized alkanes.

-• Alkenes and alkynes are more reactive than alkanes because of their unsaturated nature.
+• Alkenes and alkynes are more reactive than alkanes due to their unsaturated nature.

-• Alkenes and alkynes can undergo a variety of reactions, including addition, substitution, and polymerization.
+• Alkenes and alkynes undergo various reactions, including addition, substitution, and polymerization reactions.

 Main Concepts

-• Structure and Bonding: Alkenes and alkynes have carbon-carbon double and triple bonds, respectively.
-These bonds are shorter and stronger than carbon-carbon single bonds.
+• Structure and Bonding: Alkenes possess carbon-carbon double bonds (one sigma and one pi bond), while alkynes have carbon-carbon triple bonds (one sigma and two pi bonds).
+These multiple bonds are shorter and stronger than single carbon-carbon bonds.
+The presence of pi bonds is crucial to their reactivity.

 Applications